WPT GTO Trainer: Get Started

 Using the WPT GTO Trainer is fast and easy!
 Members can click TRAINER in the top navigation bar or mobile menu.

-Members must be logged in to your LearnWPT.com Membership to start Training.
+Members must be logged in to your LearnWPT.com Membership to start Training and Practicing.

 - Spots will be either a Cash Game or Tournament Scenario (labeled as Cash, MTT - Tournament, FT - Final Table, SMALL - Small Stakes, or HU - Heads Up)